Cable Laying Vessels

 The inter-turbine (array) cable laying vessels are operating in-field at the offshore wind farms, laying power cable between the wind turbines.
 The cables are typically installed in single lengths from one turbine to the next.
 In general, wind turbines are increasing, which means that the cable size is also increasing.

-The fibre cable vessels typically work between continents, connecting the grids and laying long stretches of subsea cables.
-They are powerful, with high capacity, and particular care is taken in the design process to maintain low fuel consumption even in the most power-demanding situations.
+Fibre-optic cable-laying vessels typically work between continents, connecting the grids and laying long stretches of subsea cables.
+They are powerful and have high capacity, and particular care is taken in the design process to maintain low fuel consumption even in the most power-demanding situations.